 From TV streaming (Netflix, Amazon Prime, etc.) to car rentals (ZipCar) to online medical appointments (Maple), subscriptions are popping up everywhere.
 We love them for their convenience and variety.
 For a flat monthly fee, you can have an endless library of songs to listen to (Spotify) or all the ingredients you need to prepare your weekly meals (Goodfood).
 But subscriptions also have drawbacks.
 One: they can add up quickly.
 And two: it’s very easy to lose track of how many you actually have.
-Indeed, there are budget apps, subscription and expense trackers out there that can help, but how do you choose?
-And is adding more tech (and more subscriptions) the answer to your subscription overload?
+So how can you better manage subscriptions and avoid subscription overload?
+First, we must realize the bigger issue at hand.

 As more people see the cost-benefit in cutting their cable, getting rid of their cars, and trading in “ownership” for “access,” subscription services make a lot of sense.
 Why own something when you can just pay to use it?

 Many business writers, like Kimberly A. Whitler from Forbes, have been reporting on the rise of the “Subscription Economy.”
 Businesses and consumers are both flocking to this type of business model.
-For the consumer, it means cheaper and more personalized access to services and content, and for the business, it means a steadier cash flow and a longer relationship with the customer.
+For the consumer, it means cheaper and more personalized access to services and content.
+For the business, it means a steadier cash flow and a longer relationship with the customer.

 Subscriptions definitely seem to be the way of the future.
 Is your budget ready for it?

 This is an obvious fact about subscriptions.
 But it’s still worth thinking about.
 Their convenience factor can make you forget not only about what subscriptions you have but how much they cost (they can often increase dramatically, without warning, after a promotion is over), when they are taken out (there are many days in a month), and why you still have them.
 So, if you’ve fallen into subscription overload don’t worry, we’ve created a step-by-step guide to help get you back on track.